Frequently Asked Questions

 No. The dancing we do is a fundamentally social activity.
 You are welcome to bring a partner, and many people enjoy our events the most if they have a small group of friends to dance with, but there is no problem with attending solo and meeting new people.
 We cannot insist that people change partners – some people dance with only a single partner as a matter of comfort or because of medical concerns or injury.
 On the other hand, people learn best from dancing with lots of different dancers.
 When we teach classes we encourage partner changes, and we hope that mindset carries over to our balls.
 As a rule of thumb, do not be afraid to ask a stranger to dance, but do not be offended if they decline.

-Do you use non-gender dance terms?
+Do you use non-gendered dance terms?

 No, we use the terms “lady” and “gentleman,” that were used in Nineteenth Century dance manuals.
 We use these terms for the dance roles.
 A person in the lady’s role begins on the right side of a couple and generally steps off with the right foot.
 A person dancing the gentleman’s role begins on the left side of the couple and generally steps off with the left.
 You should pick a role and stick with it for the length of the dance.
 You can dance the same or a different role for other dances in the evening.
 You can wear clothing of whatever gender makes you feel comfortable and confident, but this doesn’t force you into one dance role or the other.